MelvinLiu/Small-String-Calculator/README.md

-# VidMob Calculator
+# String Calculator Application
 Welcome!

-This is VidMob Calculator application built in Java, and it is ready to take your Math questions!
+This is String Calculator Application built in Java, and it is ready to take your Math questions!

 ## How To Start
 Method #1: Simply download the "VidMob Calculator.jar" (the runnable jar file).
 If you have installed Java on your local machine, you should be able to run the application.